Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Methodology and theory for multiple change points

-WBS, and also the similar NOT method, can be speeded up as well using optimistic search.
-However, in the worst case with very short spacings between change points, e.g.~in frequent change point scenarios with up to $O(T)$ change points, these two methods need to draw up to $O(T^2)$ random intervals, which prohibits sublinear number of evaluations overall.
-Nonetheless, we expect substantial computational gains using optimistic search in connection with many other multiple change point detection techniques compared to the respective full grid search based counterparts.
+WBS \citep{Fryzlewicz_WBS}, and the similar narrowest over threshold method \citep{Baranowski}, can also be sped up using OS (or aOS).
+However, in the worst case with very short segments, e.g.~in frequent change point scenarios with up to $O(n)$ change points, these two methods need to draw up to $O(n^2)$ random intervals, which prohibits sublinear number of evaluations overall.
+Nonetheless, we expect substantial computational gains using OS (or aOS) in connection with many other multiple change point detection techniques compared to the respective full grid search based counterparts.